vuestorefront/vue-storefront/doc/api-modules/about-modules.md

   - `beforeRegistration.ts` - Should be used in `beforeRegistration` config property.
   - `afterRegistration.ts` - Should be used in `afterRegistration` config property.
 - `router` -  navigation guards associated to this module
+  - `routes.ts`- array of route objects that will be added to current router configuration.
+Should be used in `router.routes` config property.
   - `beforeEach.ts` - beforEeach navigation guard.
 Should be used in `router.beforeEach` config property.
   - `afterEach.ts`- afterEach navigation guard.
 Should be used in `router.afterEach` config property.
 - `queries` - GraphQL queries